Cogges/cogges.github.io/alpha.md

 * Why is there suffering?
 * What about the church?

 Do these kinds of questions bug you?
-Then the [Alpha course](http://alpha.org/) is just for you.
+Then [Alpha](http://alpha.org/) is just for you.

-### The Alpha course
+### Alpha

 A great opportunity to explore the Christian faith and ask questions about life.

-Starts Thursday 21st September.
-Daytime Alpha: Thursdays 1-2.30pm at Madley Park Hall during Cogglets, with Sandwich de Witney lunch included.
-Evening Alpha: Thursdays 7-9.30pm at The Blue Boar with dinner included.
+Join us for pour Alpha Supper on Thursday 11th January at 7pm Evening Alpha: Starting 18th January on Thursdays 7-9.30pm at Cogges Church Centre, with dinner included.
+Daytime Alpha: Starting 19th January on Fridays 9.30-11.30pm at Cogges Church Centre, starting with tea & coffee.

+Alpha is free to attend.

-To ensure we have food for you(!) email office@coggesparish.com or call 01993 779613
+If you have any questions email office@coggesparish.com, or call 01993 779613.

+To let us know you're coming to the Alpha Supper: https://stmaryscogges.churchsuite.co.uk/events/2drn8utm To register for Evening Alpha: https://stmaryscogges.churchsuite.co.uk/events/qcrve4we To register for Daytime Alpha: https://stmaryscogges.churchsuite.co.uk/events/le0oxqmt

 <br><br><br><br><br><br><br><br>